DiagnosticsMonkey/Tool-Ponder_Pico2/docs/features.md

 ### USB (J1)

 The USB-C connector provides power to the board and is the primary mechanism for programming the board.
-Doing the boards intended use-case, the USB connector is also used for the data handling for the CDC ACM endpoints (i.e. your PC providing multiple COM ports for accessing each of the UARTs on-board).
+During the boards intended use-case, the USB connector is also used for the data handling for the CDC ACM endpoints (i.e. your PC providing multiple COM ports for accessing each of the UARTs on-board).

 ---

 ### Isolated UARTs (J2, J3, J4, J5, J6, J7)

 The isolated UARTs are provided by six 4 pin, 2.54 pitch, headers around the edge.
-The isolators connected to these headers `must` be fed with a voltage and ground by **each** device under test, otherwise the UART comms will not be passed to the MCU.
+The isolators connected to these headers `must` be fed with a voltage and ground reference by **each** device under test, otherwise the UART comms will not be passed to the MCU.

 - Supply voltage on VCC for `UART`[`0` .. `5`] is 2.375 ..
 5.5V
    - The isolators are also providing level translation and will support logic from 2v0 to 5v5.